What is the color of honey? Does honey color determine its taste?

 Also, the long storage of some honey may also cause it to turn to a darker color.

 You can find a description of some types of honey here.

 What does Color tell you about its Taste?

 There’s a general rule that lighter honey has a milder taste while dark-colored honey has a strong flavor.
 However, as with every rule, there are exceptions.

 Although a variety may share the same hue, it can taste completely different.
 Take, for example, clover and orange blossom honey.
-Though the two might almost have the same colors, Clover honey is milder in flavor while Orange Blossom honey has hues of citrus hint.
+Though the two have almost the same colors, Clover honey is milder in flavor, while Orange Blossom honey has hues of citrus hint.

 This might also be a bit subjective.
 People have diverse preferences as to what a mild flavor is.

 It’s also possible to find honey from the same plant but from different states or countries.
 This difference would also affect the taste.
 In the same way, the minerals in the soil and the climate affect the flavor of the fruit, and the same thing happens to honey.

 So, the link between honey color and flavor is not static and heavily relies on your preference.
 But it’s a safe bet that if your taste buds are easily overwhelmed, lighter-colored honey would be the better choice.